Cathedral Window Haworthia

 Haworthia cymbiformis is considered non-toxic to cats, dogs, and horses, making it an excellent choice for households with pets.

-Temperature and Environment Maintain temperatures between 65°F and 80°F (18°C-26°C).
-These plants are not frost-hardy; if kept outdoors, they must be brought inside when temperatures drop below 50°F (10°C).
+Keep temperatures between 65°F and 80°F (18°C-26°C).
+These plants are not frost-hardy.
+If kept outdoors, they must be brought inside when temperatures drop below 50°F (10°C).
 They tolerate low humidity well, making them perfect for typical indoor environments.

 Common Issues